 Creative picture cards can be used in a number of situations, from brainstorming in groups to one-to-one conversations.
 They allow people to view challenges in a new light.
 The cards act as visual aids to facilitate discussion, learning and development.
 Adults learn so much from games that there is a new field now called Game-based learning (GLB)!

 I find using creative picture cards to deal with complex issues a great, and fun, way to facilitate learning.
-It makes people get touch into the power of non-linear thinking in the brain.
+It makes people get touch with the power of non-linear thinking in the brain.
 This in turn promotes a space for reflection, where there is no right or wrong answer.

 The trick is to ask people to pick the card first, and then only after they pick the card, we ask the question of how that card represents and describes whatever it is you want to discuss.
 In group settings, people can introduce their cards to others in pairs, which makes it less challenging.

 I strongly recommend the use of creative cards and I have taken mine all over the world, from Germany to Bangladesh and Brazil.
 It is great to see how pictures translate across languages and cultures.
-At first there is always a strange reaction from participants and a level of scepticism, which is normal.
+At first, there is always a strange reaction from participants and a level of scepticism, which is normal.
 But then people get into it.